Assess Satisfaction and Retain Customers with Customer Surveys

 NBRI’s Customer Surveys help organizations:

 - Inform decisions based on your entire customer base, not a handful of highly-vocal customers.
-By sampling the whole of your customer base, you will have access to a range of customer opinions, not just the more vocal customers.
-Pareto’s principle suggests that the bulk of business (e.g. 80%) will come from a smaller proportion of customers (e.g. 20%).
+By sampling the whole of your client base, you will have access to a range of client opinions, not just the more vocal client.
+Pareto’s principle suggests that the bulk of business (e.g. 80%) will come from a smaller proportion of client (e.g. 20%).
 For this reason, it can be extraordinarily tempting to focus on this narrower and more profitable group of customers, thereby neglecting the needs of the less-profitable customer group.
 Unfortunately, this might mean a diminished opportunity to develop enriching, and financially rewarding, relationships with non-core clients.

 - Assess customer interest in a new product or service.
 A customer survey can help you understand how products and services are meeting customer needs, and where the range of product and service offerings may fall short.
 In many ways, a customer survey can perform double-duty, acting as a preliminary market research study as well.
 This type of survey can help you better understand what types of clients are interested in what types of products.
 You can then leverage this information to increase the quality of new product or service offerings as well as design appropriate marketing and advertising strategies for these new offerings.
 Ultimately, this may result in better-designed products that are more likely to meet the needs of both existing—and future—customers.